 [00:11] – Intro

 [00:40] – Amber grew up in a working-class family in Chicago which taught her that hard work is the key to success.
-Thus, Amber always envisioned herself as a CEO or Executive of a Fortune 500 company.
+She always envisioned herself as a CEO or Executive of a Fortune 500 company.

-[01:22] – Amber thought that she had achieved the American Dream.
+[01:22] – Working as a high-level executive, Amber thought that she had achieved the American Dream.

 [02:00] – Kai and Amber had been together for 12 years when they decided to have a child.

 [02:07] – Amber gave birth to their son Kayson prematurely when she was 31 weeks pregnant.
-The baby was in a coma for a few weeks.
-This was a turning point for Kai and Amber and they realized they had to shift their priorities in life.
+This was a turning point in Amber and Kai’s live.

 [03:21] – “I thought that I was going to slow down.
 I just felt like I had more time.
 I planned on it. […] But we just didn’t have the opportunity to do it.” – Amber Anderson